GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 An extension using a page action and a popup can use the [declarative content][23] API to set rules in the background script for when the popup is available to users.
-When the conditions are met, the background script communicates with the popup to make it’s icon clickable to users.
+When the conditions are met, the background script communicates with the popup to make it's icon clickable to users.

 {% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/8oLwFaq0VFIQtw4mcA91.png",
        alt="A browser window containing a page action displaying a popup", height="316", width="325" %}